Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 }
 ```

 In this example, the `Element` enum has two variants: `Integer` and `Float`, which can each hold a different type.
-Here, we create a vector of `Element`s and push different variants into it, which we can then iterate over and operate on seamlessly.
+Here, we create a vector of `Element`s and push different types into it, which we can then iterate over and operate on seamlessly.

 Using an enum with variants allows us to have a collection that can store different types of values without wasting memory.
 This is especially useful when dealing with heterogeneous data structures or when you want to represent multiple possibilities in a single variable.